HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-2 Amplification and Oscillation.md

 2. Frequency selection (filtering)
 3. Positive feedback that reinforces the oscillation

-The frequency selection in many oscillators comes from an LC (inductor-capacitor) circuit:

-> **Key Information:** As you may remember, *The frequency of an LC oscillator is determined by the inductance and capacitance in the tank circuit.*
+The frequency selection in many oscillators comes from an LC (inductor-capacitor) circuit, where the frequency is determined by the inductance and capacitance in the tank circuit (discussed in Section 1.3).

-Modern transceivers often use direct digital synthesis (DDS) for frequency generation:
+Modern transceivers often use direct digital synthesis (DDS) for frequency generation.
+DDS systems use digital techniques to generate analog waveforms, providing fast frequency changes with excellent stability.

 > **Key Information:** A direct digital synthesizer (DDS) is characterized by variable output frequency with the stability of a crystal oscillator. {{< link id="G7C05" >}}

-DDS systems use digital techniques to generate analog waveforms, providing fast frequency changes with excellent stability.

 #### Amplifier Stability